-I'm a disease ecologist and evolutionary biologist by training, having completed my doctorate at Harvard University and a bit of a postdoctoral associateship at Duke University.
-As a disease ecologist, I'm specifically interested in understanding the interactions between parasites, hosts, and the enivronment; as an evolutionary biologist, I'm more broadly interested in understanding how interactions between organisms shape the general course of evolution.
-No organism evolves in a vacuum; indeed, it's often the discovery of the most unexpected and inexplicable interactions among organisms that furthers our understanding of evolution.
-But this isn't anything new; the father of modern evolutionary thinking himself even saw this an important point to make in his magnum opus:
+Although I've been away from the world of academia for a little while (my last full-time research position ended in January 2018, and my last teaching position ran until August 2019)- deep down, I'll always be a scientist and researcher.
+Academically, I'm a disease ecologist and evolutionary biologist by training, having completed my doctorate at Harvard University and a bit of a postdoctoral associateship at Duke University.
+As a disease ecologist, I've been (and still am) interested in understanding the interactions between parasites, hosts, and the environment; as an evolutionary biologist, I'm more broadly interested in understanding how interactions between organisms have shaped and continue to shape the general course of evolution.
+No organism evolves in a vacuum- each and every one of us plays a part in the lives of countless other individuals each day in unexpected, but sometimes momentous ways!
+In fact, it's often the discovery of the most unexpected and inexplicable interactions among organisms that furthers our understanding of evolution.
+This isn't anything new, though; the father of modern evolutionary thinking himself even saw this an important point to make in his magnum opus:

 "Many cases are on record showing how complex and unexpected are the checks and relations between organic beings, which have to struggle together…"